 hospital discharge summaries

 reports from test and scans, like blood tests

 medications that your doctor has prescribed to you

 Referral letters from your doctors.

 Having a My Health Record means your important health information including allergies, current conditions and treatments, medicine details, pathology reports or diagnostic imaging scan reports can be digitally stored in one place.

-Every Australian will be offered a My Health Record, however you will have a choice to opt-out during the three month period from 16 July to 15 November 2018.
+Every Australian will be offered a My Health Record, however you will have a choice to opt-out during the opt-out period from 16 July (now extended) to 31 January 2019.